Frequently Asked Questions

 • Cost-effective production for small to large print runs

-• Quick implementation without complicated preparations
+• Fast implementation without complicated preparations

 With these advantages, DTF has established itself as the new standard in textile finishing!